 Image: Gokudabbing, CC BY-SA 4.0

-Viral challenges continue to shape a lot of young people’s experiences online.
-Taking part can give young people a sense of belonging and a chance to boost their own online persona, but some are more sinister and could pose risks.
-Viral internet challenges come and go, such as The Floor Is Lava challenge.
-We’ve put together a list of some recent ones that grabbed young people's imagination.
+Taking part in a viral internet challenge can give young people a sense of belonging and a chance to boost their own online persona, but some are more sinister and could pose risks.
+Here are some parents should be aware of.
+By Yusuf Tamanna

 Blue Whale challenge

-This online challenge hit the headlines earlier this year after initial reports speculating about whether it was a hoax.
+This online challenge hit the headlines after initial reports speculating about whether it was a hoax.

-The ‘game’, set over 50 days, reportedly involves challenges ranging from self-harming to staying mute for a long period of time.
-The challenges grow progressively darker, with the final challenge supposedly culminating in the participant taking their own life.
+The ‘game’, set over 50 days, involves challenges ranging from self-harming to staying mute for a long period of time.
+In the game, the challenges grow progressively darker, with the final challenge reportedly culminating in the participant taking their own life.

-Understandably, parents were horrified, which was made worse when the supposed creator of the challenge was jailed for three years after a court in Russia found him guilty of encouraging two teenage girls to kill themselves.
+Understandably, parents were horrified when news of it broke, made worse when the supposed creator of the challenge was jailed for three years after a court in Russia found him guilty of encouraging two teenage girls to kill themselves.